mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Update Branch](@id UpdateBranchManual)
-Once a branch is added to the `PowerSystem` composite type, users can freely modify all parameters defined within the [`addBranch!`](@ref addBranch!) function.
-The [`updateBranch!`](@ref updateBranch!) function not only updates the `PowerSystem` type but also automatically updates the AC and DC models if they have been created.
+Once a branch has been added to the `PowerSystem` composite type, users have the flexibility to modify all parameters defined within the [`addBranch!`](@ref addBranch!) function.
+This means that when the [`updateBranch!`](@ref updateBranch!) function is used, the `PowerSystem` type within AC and DC models that have been created is updated.
+This eliminates the need to recreate the AC and DC models from scratch.

 To illustrate, let us continue with the previous example and modify the parameters of `Branch 1` as follows:
 ```@example updateSystem